 By focusing on career changers, engaging students early and providing critical resources, CFP Board is laying the foundation for a more dynamic and diverse workforce and fostering a pipeline of talented professionals equipped to make a lasting impact on individuals and families across the country.

-2024 campus event at the University of Arizona featured speed networking between students and firm representatives.
+Arizona State University featured speed networking between students and firm representatives.

-A September
+A September 2024 campus